 Planning is the key.
 Think several weeks in advance about what you will need for your trip, so you will not be stressed out at the last minute.
-“Turn-around time” in UKIC is a minimum of one week.
+Processing time is up to five business days.
 Travel endorsements are valid for one year.

 How do I receive a travel endorsement?

-- Step 1: Fill out and submit the "Travel Request" form on the iCAT website.
-Instructions for using the iCAT website are below.
+- Step 1: Fill out and submit the "Travel Request" form in iCAT.

 - Step 2: Submit your most recent I-20 or DS-2019 to the ISSS main office in Bradley Hall.